loveencounterflow/intertext-lexer/README.md

   * `{ jump: '.]', }`: an *inclusive exit jump*; 'boundary post' belongs to the *old* mode, `tag`
   * `{ jump: '].', }`: an *exclusive exit jump*; 'boundary post' belongs to the *new* mode, `plain`

+* In case the value of the `jump` property is a function, it will be called with an object `{ token, match, lexer, }`.
+It should return one of:
+  * `null` in case nothing should be done; the token will be used as passed-in to this function, and the mode will not be changed, or
+  * an object with two optional properties, `jump` and `token`
+  * `jump` should be an optional string whose be interpreted as described above, and
+  * `token` which could be the token passed in or a completely new one.
+  * In any event, the token's `jump`, `mode` and `mk` properties will be adjusted as appropriate which means that setting or not setting these values makes no difference.
+  * You can only change the lexer's mode by returning an allowable value for `jump`; a returned `token`'s `mode` will be ignored.

 ## Example